pragma-/pbot/doc/VirtualMachine.md

 PBot can interact with a virtual machine to safely execute arbitrary user-submitted system commands and code.

-This document will guide you through installing and configuring a virtual machine by using the widely available [libvirt](https://libvirt.org) project tools, such as `virt-install`, `virsh`, `virt-manager`, `virt-viewer`, etc.
+This document will guide you through installing and configuring a Linux virtual machine on a Linux host by using the widely available [libvirt](https://libvirt.org) project tools, such as `virt-install`, `virsh`, and `virt-viewer`.
+Additionally, if you'd prefer not to use libvirt, this guide will also demonstrate equivalent Linux system commands and QEMU commands.

-If you're more comfortable working with QEMU directly instead, feel free to do that.
-I hope this guide will answer everything you need to know to set that up.
-If not, open an GitHub issue or /msg me on IRC.

 Some quick terminology: